 If a link comes up with a popup saying to PAIR click cancel and it will go to the next link on the list.

 Once a stream starts if it buffers stop it from playing and click farther down the list of links until a good one is found.

 Sometimes a good link will be found quickly while other times it will be harder to find and require a bit of patience.

 Kodi Frequently Asked Questions

-Exodus is located in the Fusion/Exodus repository, a long as Fusion/Exodus is installed into Kodi it will show up when enabled.
+Exodus is located in its own repository, as long the repository is installed into Kodi it will show up when enabled.

-To see which repositories you have installed go to System–>Settings–>Add-ons–>Install From Repository .
+To see which repositories you have installed go to Install From Repository .
 All the installed Repositories will be shown.

 Clicking on a repository will also show the add-ons it contains.

 Why Don’t I see the Add-on I am looking for?

 Each add-on will be located in its own repository, so adding the repository it is in will be necessary.